0

 A. Home hosts.

 The JC assures that each incoming ambassador is assigned a home host from our club.
 That host invites the ambassador to be part of his/her household for the entire time of the journey in Baton Rouge.
 Hosts provide breakfasts and meals not provided as part of a club event, sleeping accommodations, and transportation to the scheduled events for that week.
-There is no compensation to the host.
+There is no or only token compensation to the host.
 Throughout the week a natural camaraderie between host and ambassador evolves.
 Home hosts usually initiate correspondence with their newly assigned ambassadors as soon as the 'match' is known.
 Some friendships last years after the journey is completed.
 Single women usually stay with single women, couples with couples, etc.

 B. Day hosts.

 This is an opportunity for someone who wants to participate in the journey but, for whatever reason, is unable to home host.
 This individual volunteers to escort an ambassador for a day, or part of a day, to a scheduled activity, or to entertain them on an 'options day.'
-This frees the home host to tend to other appointments, prepare dinner, etc. There is no compensation.
+This frees the home host to tend to other appointments, prepare dinner, etc. There usually is no compensation.

 C. Small dinner hosts.

 This is another way for a club member to participate in the journey without home or day hosting.
 Coordinating with the home host this individual either offers to prepare and serve a meal for the home host and the ambassadors at his/her home or offers to prepare food to take to the home host's residence.
 Other club members may be invited to join this group and they usually offer to bring a dessert, salad, or wine.
-Sometimes two home hosts make plans to swap two different evenings: one hosting the group one night and the second hosting the hosts and their ambassadors a second evening.
+Sometimes two home hosts make plans to swap two different evenings: one hosting the group one night and the second hosting a second evening.

 6. A tradition of 'treating the hosts'